enterpriseDomain/ClassMaker/README.md

 ClassSupplier is purposed for creation of application with adaptable domain for citizen developers which is currently under construction.

-But for a while, here is how you can use ClassSupplier:
+But for now, here is how you can use ClassSupplier:

     // Model EMF EPackage
     EPackage ePackage = EcoreFactory.eINSTANCE.createEPackage();